-How to be crucified with Christ
+How to resurrect with Christ

 Metropolitan of Buenos Aires and all Argentina & Patriarchal Vicar of New York and all North America